Matthew Moorhouse: Piltawodli

 As Protector, he lived at Piltawodli mission and camp for some years, working closely with the German missionaries, Christian Teichelmann and Clamor Schürmann (and later Samuel Klose), who learned and taught in the Kaurna language.
 There is only one remaining page of Moorhouse's diary, containing several Kaurna songlines not recorded elsewhere, but much information about the Kaurna people has been gleaned from his reports and official correspondence.
 In July 1845, the whole site, including the school, was dismantled on the orders of Governor George Grey, who thought it best to take the children away from their parents, and a new "Native School" run by the government, which taught only in English, was established near what is now Kintore Avenue, and designated "The Location".
 The Aboriginal students proved to be every bit as bright and teachable as their white contemporaries, but their number remained small and Moorhouse re-purposed the schoolhouse as temporary accommodation for the Irish orphan girls who arrived in June 1849.
 The Native School closed in 1851, and became the nucleus of the Destitute Asylum.

 The remaining children were taken to Poonindie Mission at Port Lincoln on the Eyre Peninsula).

-The Rufus River Massacre
+Rufus River Massacre

 In 1841, there was a dispute between European overlanders and the Mataura people, a sub–group of the Barkindji.
 The overlanders had been engaging in sexual relations with Barkindji women without giving the Barkindji the food and clothing that was promised in return.
 Moorhouse led a group of armed settlers to the Rufus River near Wentworth following a report that about 150 Barkindji warriors appeared to be readying to attack.
 The settlers opened fire on the Barkindji before they were within spear-throwing range, claiming at least 35 killed and 16 injured, though Aboriginal oral tradition suggests this is a conservative figure.
 Moorhouse's official account which was sent to the Governor of South Australia, George Grey claims that "the result was, to the natives, the death of nearly 30, about 10 wounded, and four (one adult male, one boy, and two females) taken prisoners".
 Most of the wounded would be expected to die from their wounds, because Aboriginal medicine was ill-equipped to deal with gunshot wounds.

 The report of Protector Moorhouse was largely supported by James Collins Hawker.